 Behind the Recipe

 This sandwich grew out of my appreciation for straightforward lunches that don’t rely on sauces or complicated prep.
 Smoked turkey already has great flavor, and avocado brings richness without needing mayo or butter.
 Over time, this became my go-to when I want something reliable and comforting, especially on busy days.
+The fusion comes from combining classic deli turkey with avocado-forward flavors inspired by California-style sandwiches.

-Why I Love This Recipe (And You Will Too)
+Why I Love This Recipe

 - Simple, fresh ingredients